Aphids are one of the most common and successful pests we find on our plants.

 After receiving ladybugs, they can either be released right away or be stored in the fridge for up to 3-4 weeks (see the expiry date stamped onto the label of the bag).
-The best time to release ladybugs is at dusk, when the bugs are least active, and the environment not as hot and dry as mid-day.
-It is also a good idea to mist with water where you’ll be releasing the ladybugs.
+The best time to release ladybugs is at dusk, when the bugs are least active, and the environment is not as hot and dry as mid-day.
+It is also a good idea to mist the plants with water in the area where you’ll be releasing the ladybugs.

 Click here for root aphid info

+Aphidoletes are an even "better" aphid predator that serve as a great follow-up to ladybugs when dealing with aphids.
+Aphidoletes are predator midges of aphids and are sold in the pupal stage, in a tray containing vermiculite.
+Pupae are tough enough to withstand the rigors of shipping.
 Unlike ladybugs, they can't be released right away, but must be held at room temperature for a few days, until the adults begin to emerge and fly around within the plastic container.
 This maturation process can take up to one week.
 Once you see the adult midges flying around, the following evening they can be released at aphid hotspots.
 They are "aphid generalists", and are known to feed on over sixty different species of soft-bodied aphids.
 Aphidoletes are known to be incredible searchers, and will can even find individual aphids within the crop.
-They are better at reducing aphid populations in most circumstances, one reason being that they are more focused on aphids while ladybugs have a broader pest palette.
+They are better than ladybugs at reducing aphid populations in most circumstances - one reason being that they are more focused on aphids specifically, while ladybugs have a broader pest palette.

 If you’re dealing with aphids on boulevard trees lining the street and causing honeydew to drop onto parked vehicles, Aphidoletes and ladybugs are your solution.
 We offer a specific product, the Aphidoletes hanging vial, to help deal with that problem.
-All you would have to do is hang one vial per tree, or every other tree if trees are adjacent, and the Aphidoletes will emerge from a hole in the lid of the vial once they’ve reached the adult stage, ready to find aphids.
-Ladybugs can also be released as well as hanging up Aphidoletes vials, for as mentioned earlier, they’ll get to work right away while you wait for the Aphidoletes to mature.
+All you would have to do is hang one vial per tree - or every other tree if trees are adjacent - and the Aphidoletes will emerge from a hole in the lid of the vial once they’ve reached the adult stage, ready to find aphids.
+Ladybugs can also be released as well as hanging up Aphidoletes vials, for they’ll get to work right away while you wait for the Aphidoletes to mature.